+Electricity

-Electricity Repair category 2 Notes The electrical installation includes a dated consumer unit, and there is limited provision of power outlets to some areas.
+Repair category 2

+Notes The electrical installation includes dated fuse boxes.
+There are also limited power outlets to a number of areas.
 The system should be checked and upgraded as necessary by a qualified electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.